You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Evaluation

-Fig.~\ref{fig:userbar} shows that 33 of 51 participants achieve the accuracy over 95\%; only 6 of them have the accuracy of less than 85\%; the average accuracy is 92.33\%~(orange bar).
+\textbf{(3) Performance on Participants.} Fig.~\ref{fig:userbar} demonstrates the participant-wise accuracy, which shows that 33 of 51 participants achieve an accuracy of over 95\%; only 6 of them have an accuracy of less than 85\%; the average accuracy is 92.33\%~(orange bar).
 The results demonstrate that, for the seen participants, UWash achieves sample-wise handwashing gesture recognition effectively.